beridel/tecto_source/content/authors/ygeng/_index.md

 superuser: false
 title: Yichen Geng
 user_groups:
-- Group members
+- Alumni
 ---

-Yichen is a visitor at MIT from 2020 to 2021.
-She is currently working on characterizing aftershock sequences of the 2014 Mw 8.1 Iquique earthquake.
+Yichen is a graduate student at Harvard University.
+She worked on characterizing aftershock sequences of the 2014 Mw 8.1 Iquique earthquake.